Bow Out,

 Oil, resin and ribbons on wood, 160 x 90cm, 2025

-Lucy Cade is an artist living and working in Rutland, UK.
+Lucy Cade is an artist living and working in Lincolnshire, UK.

-Prior to achieving an MA Fine Art at City & Guilds of London Art School (Distinction, 2023) and taking part in Turps Offsite Programme, she studied for her BA in Classics & Art History at Oxford University.
-As well as her recent London solo 'Dancing to a Mirror' at Fitzrovia Gallery she has exhibited at Cynthia Corbett Gallery, Liliya Gallery and Terrace Gallery and was selected for Jackson's Painting Prize 2022.
-After receiving ACE funding in 2021 to explore her lived experience of postnatal psychosis through painting, she has focused on this area ever since.
+Prior to achieving an MA Fine Art at City & Guilds of London Art School (Distinction, 2023) and taking part in Turps Offsite Programme, she completed a BA in Classics & Philosophy at Oxford University.
+As well as her 2024 London solo 'Dancing to a Mirror' at Fitzrovia Gallery she has exhibited at Cynthia Corbett Gallery, Liliya Gallery and Terrace Gallery and was selected for Jackson's Painting Prize 2022.
+After receiving ACE funding in 2021 to explore her lived experience of postnatal psychosis through painting, she has focused on projects which consider women’s mental states & memory.

 The Dark Glass,